geotrev/rightwarp.com/README.md

-Right Warp is a Next JS application, deployed to Netlify, with Sanity CMS.
+Right Warp is a Next JS application, deployed to Netlify, with Tina CMS.

 ## TODO